 2.4.
 Generally, each round will be timed within a “Round Window”; the round window or “Working Time” will be determined by the number of tasks for that round and calculated thusly:

 2.4.1.
 The base or initial time for the window will be the sum of the required times for each task of that round (Ex.
 A round with 6, 4, and 2 minutes tasks will have a base time of 12 minutes)

 2.4.2.
 Added to that will be 30 seconds for each task after the first task.
 For example, as in the case above, two 30 second intervals will be added for a total round window of thirteen (13) minutes.
 In cases where there the calculation requires an odd 30 second add, it will be rounded up to 1 minute (Ex.
 12:30 would round to 13:00 Min)

 2.6.
-The timer recording the timing of tasks will record minutes and seconds using the truncated rules for seconds.
-For example if the task time is two (2) minutes and a pilot flies 1:12.8, the recorded time will be 1:12.
+The timer recording the pilot’s performance will record minutes and seconds using the truncated rule for partial seconds.
+For example if the task time is four (4) minutes and a pilot flies 1:12.8, the recorded time will be 1:12.

 2.9.
 It is not permitted to catch a plane for a landing.
 All flights must conclude with a ground landing.
 This rule applies to landings between tasks as well as to the final round landing.

 2.10.
 Motor restarts within a flight after the initial climb are prohibited.
 A restart will result in a zero for the task within a given round.